Tuesday, September 9, 2025

 Imagine that you broke a bone and went to the orthopedist to reset the bone.
 After aligning the bones to the best position, the orthopedist would put on a cast to hold the bones still, in that new position, until the bone fills into the break, and matures in that position.
 The retainer is like the cast.
 The teeth are slightly mobile when the orthodontic treatment is completed and the teeth need to be held in their final positions while the bone holding them matures.

 A good retainer is rigid, like the cast for a broken bone is rigid.
 It should hold the teeth still even if the patient leans his tongue on the retainer, or if the patient clenches or grinds his teeth.
-Rigid retainers are make of hard acrylic, and have wires that hold them and the teeth in place.
+Rigid retainers are made of hard acrylic, and have wires that hold them and the teeth in place.

 It has become common for orthodontists to use other forms of retention.
 Essex and aligner retainers are non- rigid vacuum formed retainers which are less expensive to make, and are less effective because they flex when forces are applied to them.
 These plastic retainers also stretch out over time and need to be replaced frequently.
 If the treating orthodontist does not intend to provide long term retention care he may choose to use this style retainer.